Tochinoshin Tsuyoshi: Falling to makushita

 Tochinoshin suffered an anterior cruciate ligament injury in the July 2013 tournament, resulting in him missing the next three tournaments and falling from the maegashira ranks to the unsalaried makushita division.
 In March 2014, fighting from makushita 55, he bounced back with a 7–0 perfect championship.
 He followed this in the very next tournament in May with a consecutive 7–0 championship in at makushita 6, thereby guaranteeing his re-promotion to the salaried ranks of jūryō.
 He continued his comeback in fine style by winning two consecutive jūryō championships, the first after a playoff win over Ichinojō and the second with a perfect 15–0 score (only the third time since the six tournaments a year system began in 1958 that the latter had occurred).
 Returning to the top division in November 2014, he scored 11–4 and picked up his fourth Fighting Spirit Award.
 In 2015 he won six times in January but in March his eight victories included a win over the yokozuna Harumafuji, earning him his first kinboshi.
 Winning records in May and July at maegashira 1 saw him promoted to komusubi for the September tournament for the first time in three years.
-Having fought his way back to san'yaku from makushita 55, Tochinoshin is in first place for the lowest rank fallen before a successful return to the komusubi rank since World War II.
+Having fought his way back to san'yaku from makushita 55, Tochinoshin was in first place for the lowest rank fallen before a successful return to the komusubi rank since World War II, but has subsequently lost that distinction to Terunofuji.

 In September 2015 he maintained his rank with a 10–5 record and received his fifth Fighting Spirit prize.
 He scored only 7–8 in the following November tournament but managed to stay at komusubi, although he fell to the maegashira ranks after a 6–9 in January.
 In the May 2016 tournament he received his first Technique Prize, and earned promotion to the third highest rank of sekiwake for the first time in the following July tournament.
 Losing records in July and September saw him drop down the rankings but he returned to komusubi yet again after a 10–5 in November.
 In January 2017 he lost his first five bouts before withdrawing from the tournament with a knee injury.
 He had an excellent showing in the July 2017 tournament, which resulted in his being promoted to maegashira 1 for the September tournament, but an aggravation of his knee injury resulted him only achieving four wins against eleven losses in September.